datacarpentry/image-processing/episodes/04-drawing.md

-In preparing a mask, we sometimes need to be able to draw a shape - a circle or a rectangle, say - on a black image. skimage provides tools to do that.
+In preparing a mask, we sometimes need to be able to draw a shape - a circle or a rectangle, say - on a black image. scikit-image provides tools to do that.

 Consider this image of maize seedlings: